aleph777/ide/local/bin/readme.md

-This directory contains (likely outdated but still intersting) experimental code.
+This directory contains (likely outdated but still interesting) experimental code.